 9. How accessible is the setting / school / college environment?

 We make every effort to make reasonable adjustments where possible.
-The nature and age of the building means that not all areas are fully wheelchair accessible.
+The nature and age of parts of the school means that not all areas are fully wheelchair accessible.
+However, the new buildings will be fully accessible.

 10. How will the setting /school / college prepare and support my child/young person to join the setting /school / college, transfer to a new setting / school / college or the next stage of education and life?